dashhive/DashHD.js/README.md

    try {
      walletKey = await DashHd.fromSeed(seedBytes);
    } catch (e) {
-     window.alert("the passphrass (or seed) could not be used to derive keys");
+     window.alert("the recovery phrase (or seed) could not be used to derive keys");
    }
    ```
-2. Notify the user and retry a different Passphrase on failure.
+2. Notify the user and retry a different Recovery Phrase on failure.

 ### Part 2a: HD Path Derivation